 With Amazon Rainforest continuing to shrink and with the forests all over the world in rapid decline, we desired to take on the challenge of growing trees.
 Yes, we are aware that one tree might not make any difference at all, but we strongly felt the need to do some good and imagine an impact if 20 people would follow our example and do the same?

-Two years ago on a sunny fall day, we collected a couple of pine cones from the nearby forest in Sligo, brought them home, lay them out at the room temperature and patiently waited for seeds to be released.
+Two years ago on a sunny fall day, we collected a couple of pine cones from the nearby forest in Sligo, brought them home, laid them out at room temperature and patiently waited for seeds to be released.

 We then sowed the seeds in pots and with the power of unconditional love and care managed to grow two beautiful pine trees that now are approximately 20 cm tall.